tommhuth/webpack-dynamic-imports-chunking/README.md

 # (Previously) Async imports' child imports do not end up in async imports chunk

-This is a simple repo to recreate the Webpack bug reported here: https://github.com/webpack/webpack/issues/6359
+This was a simple repo that attempted to recreate the Webpack bug reported here: https://github.com/webpack/webpack/issues/6359.

 ## Run
 1. `yarn`